Mike Pedicin

+Biography

-Pedicine was born in Philadelphia, Pennsylvania.
-He started playing the saxophone at age 9.
-By the age of 10, he was a regular on the local radio show The Horn & Hardart Children's Hour.
+Pedicine was born the son of a barber in Philadelphia, Pennsylvania and was one of four children.
+He started playing the saxophone at the age of nine.
+By the age of 10, he was a regular on the local radio show "The Horn & Hardart Children's Hour".
 He appeared on the show for eight years.

-In the 1950s and 1960s, during the summer, Mike's band played at various night spots in Somers Point, NJ.
-Tony Marts & Bay Shores, the two most popular spots.
-His best-known record was "Shake a Hand" (Cameo Records, 1958), originally recorded by Faye Adams in 1953.
+In the 1950s and 1960s, during the summer, Pedicin's band played at various night spots in Somers Point, New Jersey; Tony Marts & Bay Shores, being the two most popular spots.
+His best-known record was a cover version of Faye Adams 1953 hit "Shake a Hand " (released by Cameo Records, 1958).

 Pedicin, a resident of Ardmore, Pennsylvania, died of pneumonia in June 2016 at the age of 98.